-While there have been a number of studies of the ways in which people create and use piles of personal information [Malone, 1983; Soper, 1976], and a number of systems implemented to give piling capability to computer users [Mander, et al., 1992; Wellner, 1993; Shen, et al., 2003; Bauer, et al., 2005; Ashdown and Robinson, 2005], there has been remarkably little attention paid to the details of this behavior.
+While there have been a number of studies of the ways in which people create and use piles of personal information [6, 13], and a number of systems implemented to give piling capability to computer users [1, 2, 7, 18, 14], there has been remarkably little attention paid to the details of this behavior.
 People who pile, and the computer systems that support them, are simply assumed to be helpful as natural extensions of the way people natively work with document collections.

-There are two notable exceptions: Barreau and Nardi's work [1995] considers ways people manage electronic documents at work.
+There are two notable exceptions: First, Barreau and Nardi's work [3, 9] considers ways people manage electronic documents at work.
 They identified three types: ephemeral, working and archived documents.
 Their study highlighted the overhead costs involved in managing individual hierarchies, such as laying out icons on the desktop and filing email messages into folders.

-Pirolli and Card [1999] analyze the operations of a business intelligence office by examining document flows from pile to pile and throughout the office space.
+Second, Pirolli and Card [11] analyze the operations of a business intelligence office by examining document flows from pile to pile and throughout the office space.
 In this case, piles have fairly well-specified semantics and preserve their identity within an analytic framework over time.

-A consistent finding among these studies is that action items associated with ongoing tasks are most readily at hand, often in stacks and piles on office surfaces, while personal archives are located within fairly quick access, while archival information is stored or available at further distances at greatest costs in time and effort.
+A consistent finding among these studies is that action items associated with ongoing tasks are most readily at hand, often in stacks and piles on office surfaces.
+At the same time, personal archives are located within fairly quick access, and archival information is stored or available at further distances at greatest costs in time and effort.
 This suggests that even in commonplace settings, people are acutely aware of the costs of document access, and structure their environments to reduce the overall use costs.